 If you’re looking for an energy-efficient way to heat and cool your home, a heat pump should be your first choice.
-In this brief guide, we’ll explore some key factors to consider when choosing a heat pump in Canada.
+In this brief guide, we’ll explore some key factors to consider when choosing a heat pump for your Canadian home.

 Consider Your Climate